uzluisf/pear-doc/content/docs/config.md

 template: post
 ---

 * `directories`

 This is where you specify the directories Pear must be aware of.
-Pear is aware of a content directory, a templates directory, an include directory, and an output directory.
+They're a a content directory, a templates directory, an include directory, and an output directory.

 ```
 directories: